-Lakehead Public Schools prioritizes the creation safe, welcoming, equitable, accessible, and inclusive environments that reflects the diversity of the community, and that encourage students and staff to feel that they belong.
+Special Education Lakehead Public Schools prioritizes the creation safe, welcoming, equitable, accessible, and inclusive environments that reflects the diversity of the community, and that encourage students and staff to feel that they belong.
 We support healthy well-being for students and staff and provide for the needs of all learners in all aspects of schooling.
 Together with families and schools, the Special Education department works to recognize the unique needs of every student and provide them with the opportunities and supports to succeed.
 In 2023, we completed special education reviews of programs, supports and resources, and have identified goals to improve the special education program, its supports and resources.
 Next steps include the development and implementation of programs for unmet needs in the system including a Kindergarten program and additional supports for students in Grades 7 to 10.

-The Special Education department is pleased to announce it increased appointments for the Collaborative Paediatric Clinic and with the support of a local paediatrician and consulting psychologist.
-The LPS Paediatric Clinic is able to provide multidisciplinary support to students at LPS and their families.
+The Special Education department is pleased to announce it increased appointments for the Collaborative Paediatric Clinic and with the support of a local paediatrician and consulting psychologist, the Lakehead Public Schools Paediatric Clinic is able to provide multi-disciplinary support to students at Lakehead Public Schools and their families.
 Other successes include holding a conference for all student support professionals Board-wide to show appreciation for staff and provide a learning and networking opportunity.
 The conference was engaging and targeted training and professional learning for our valued student support professionals.

-In the summer, we supported students with special education needs in the LPS Summer Learning Program.
+In the summer, we supported students with special education needs in the Lakehead Public Schools Summer Learning Program.
 Many students with diverse special education needs were able to attend the summer learning sessions and develop skills academically, socially, and emotionally.